Can You Improve Your Writing Skills

 For every search result, there are nine pages followed by that same search result.

-If you want more visitors, you need to write compelling copy that engages your readers.
+You must write compelling copy that engages your readers if you want more visitors.
 This article will help you do just that.